PHOENIX (3TV/CBS 5) -- All it takes is about the size of a grain of sand.

 But Arizona’s Family asked nearly every police department in the Phoenix area if their officers carried Narcan.
-From those that responded to repeated email requests: Mesa, Scottsdale, Paradise Valley, Chandler, Apache Junction, Cave Creek, Goodyear, Surprise, Glendale and Buckeye police departments all said their officers carried the drug.
+From those that responded to repeated email requests: Mesa, Scottsdale, Paradise Valley, Chandler, Apache Junction, Cave Creek, Goodyear, Surprise, Glendale, Buckeye and Gilbert police departments all said their officers carried the drug.

 Tempe, the home of Arizona State University, the city’s police officers do not carry Narcan.
 That is the same for the state’s largest municipal police department.
 If faced with a possible overdose call for help, with the exception of EMT's officers, Phoenix police officers do not have it.

 [RELATED: 13 ways to talk to your kids about Fentanyl]